Noobeel/Noobeel/README.md

 ## About Me
 <p>
-  Hey, I am currently an undergraduate student pursuing a Bachelor of Science degree in Computer Science at Ryerson University in Toronto, Canada.
-  I am always curious about new technological advancements and have a keen interest in software development!
+Hey, I am currently an undergraduate student pursuing a Bachelor of Science degree in Computer Science at Toronto Metropolitan University (formerly Ryerson University) in Toronto, Canada.
+I am always curious about new technological advancements and have a keen interest in Software Engineering and Development!
 </p>

 ## Spoken Languages